 Students placed on College Academic Alert status will be notified by letter or email of the committee’s decision and of the appeal process.
 If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold will be removed after admission into the new college.

 The academic load of a student is measured by credit hours assigned to each course.
-The normal engineering program varies from 15 to 19 credit hours per term.
+The typical engineering program varies from 15 to 19 credit hours per term.

-A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the assistant dean for academic affairs on Marquette Central academic forms website.
+A Credit Overload Request form for permission to exceed 20 credit hours must be submitted for approval prior to registration to the Engineering Academic Advising Center.
+The form is available on Marquette Central academic forms website.